coderagr/ezqueue-service/README.md

 Messages are held in a fifo queue in memory, while a write-ahead log stores the Enqueue events in an append-only file.
 If the queue daemon crashes for any reason, the queues will be restored from head to tail.
 Further durability can be guaranteed by storing the WAL in a sepaarate HA sotrage system that has a dedicated power supply.

+## Uses
+While this application is not tested to be production ready, this is a high-performance fifo queue system that can used in the CI pipeline in test scenarios where an external queue is required.
+It does not require an elaborate setup.

 ## Interface

 The ezqueue will be compiled as a linux deamon.
 It supports gRPC and protocol buffers.

+## Version info

+The system has been tested on

+  * Ubuntu Linux  v21.04
+  * golang 1.17
+  * protoc3

 ## Further enhancements in the making
  * TLS support between gRPC client and server